snowplow-product/msc-schema-ci-tool/README.md

 You can download data-structures-ci using the following command:

 ```
-curl -L "https://github.com/snowplow-product/msc-schema-ci-tool/releases/download/0.3.5/data_structures_ci_0.3.5.zip" | jar xv && chmod +x ./data-structures-ci
+curl -L "https://github.com/snowplow-product/msc-schema-ci-tool/releases/download/1.0.0/data_structures_ci_1.0.0.zip" | jar xv
 ```

-In order to be able to perform any task, you need to supply credentials of a user which you will use for CI purposes.
+In order to be able to perform any task, you will need to be a customer and supply both your Organization and an API key, which you can generate from https://console.snowplowanalytics.com/<organization-id>/credentials.
-These credentials come in form of a username and a password which can be obtained by creating an __admin__ user for your organization from the dedicated Snowplow BDP Console page.
+Those two should be provided as env vars.

 ## Usage